grafana/loki/fluentd/fluent-plugin-grafana-loki/README.md

 ### url
 The url of the Loki server to send logs to.
 When sending data the publish path (`/loki/api/v1/push`) will automatically be appended.
-By default the url is set to `https://logs-us-west1.grafana.net`, the url of the Grafana Labs preview (hosted Loki)[https://grafana.com/loki] service.
+By default the url is set to `https://logs-us-west1.grafana.net`, the url of the [Grafana Cloud](https://grafana.com/oss/loki) service.

 #### Proxy Support